silentE3/groupCapstone/README.md

 pipenv shell
 ```

 5. Run the code.
 This will run the cli.
+(If run as below, it will run the guided UI experience, to use a different command directly, you will need to include the command and the required options and flags)

 ```
 python grouper.py